-- Start early - Save documents in PDF format - Upload application files to Grants.gov prior to deadline - Use Grants.gov Workspace - Check uploaded files against the Table of Application Components in Notice of Funding Opportunity - Start today, organizing what you need to apply and understanding who in your organization can help confirm DUNS, SAM, and Grants.gov registrations - Remember to save all your documents as PDF files.
-Grants.gov cannot convert them for you. - Upload application files to Grants.gov prior to the deadline.
+- Save documents in PDF format - Upload application files to Grants.gov prior to deadline - Use Grants.gov Workspace - Check uploaded files against the Table of Application Components in Notice of Funding Opportunity - Start early to allow time to resubmit before the deadline if needed - Start today, organizing what you need to apply and understanding who in your organization can help confirm UEI, SAM, and grants.gov registrations - Remember to save all your documents as PDF files. grants.gov cannot convert them for you. - Upload application files to Grants.gov prior to deadline.
 I would encourage setting a date prior to the deadline in case something unforeseen comes up, requiring more time. - Use Grants.gov Workspace.
-It's a great way to organize the work of the application process in one work environment and with any of your work partners who have a role to play in the application prep and submission process. - Be sure to double check the uploaded files against the Table of Application Components in the Notice of Funding Opportunity
+It's a great way to organize the work of the application process in one work environment and with any work partners who have a role to play in the application prep and submission process. - Be sure to double check the uploaded files against the Table of Application Components in Notice of Funding Opportunity. - Finally, by starting early, it allows you time to resubmit before the deadline if you need to, so keep that in mind as well.
+This might be helpful if you discover that you forgot something or would like to add additional information to the library service plan.

+Contact Us

+Jennifer Himmelreich Senior Program Officer 202-653-4797 JHimmelreich@imls.gov safoakwa@imls.gov

-Anthony Smith Associate Deputy Director 202-653-4716 asmith@imls.gov Sheena Afoakwa Program Specialist 202-653-4718 safoakwa@imls.gov Maeve Coudrelle Program Specialist 202-653-4725 mcoudrelle@imls.gov
+Sheena Afoakwa Program Specialist 202-653-4718

-- For questions about eligibility, your project narrative and project activities, the Digital Products Plan, or your Budget, including allowability of costs, please contact: - Anthony Smith - For questions about application requirements and deadlines, please contact: - Sheena Afoakwa or Maeve Coudrelle
+For questions about eligibility, your Library Services Plan and project activities, the Digital Products Plan, your Budget, including allowability of costs, please reach out to myself, Jennifer Himmelreich.

+For questions about application requirements and deadlines, please reach out to Sheena Afoakwa